piyush-priy/Self-Driving-Car/README.md

 Targets and corridors
 - If your world includes a 🎯 Target marking, the simulator builds a corridor from the Start to Target using the road graph’s shortest path.
 Road borders for collision are then derived from this corridor (red line overlay).
 - Without a Target, the full road borders are used.
+- Pathfinding: shortest paths are computed using Dijkstra’s algorithm on the road graph (see `world/js/math/graph.js`).

 ## Mini map